mguadagni/mguadagni/README.md

 - [LinkedIn](https://www.linkedin.com/in/michael-guadagni-041461184/)

 ### About Me
 <p> Hello!
 My name is Mike Guadagni and I am currently working at General Dynamics Electric Boat as a Mechanical Engineer.
 In addition, I am taking classes at CareerDevs, a software engineering development program.
 I am a quick learner and a great problem-solver.
-Eventually, I would love to follow my passion in life and become a backend developer. </p>
+Eventually, I would love to follow my passion in life and become a software developer. </p>

 ### 🌱 I’m currently learning ...
 - Using Java to work with API's and MySQL databases.
 On the side, I am actively completing algorithms within Java, Javascript, and Python.